 - Lectures, Seminars, Speeches.
 As we get more and more evolved, we’d like to use our facility as a community meeting space for special events.

 FINDING A BUILDING

 Done!
-We rented a modest space in November 2018, and began to remodel it to suit our needs.
-Perhaps we can make do in this space for a couple of years before we outgrow it.
+We’ve borrowed a modest space since November 2018, and hope to make do in this space for a couple of years before we outgrow it.
 Our Great Room location is detailed here.

 How do we plan to pay for all of this?
 With all our instruction being done pro bono at this time, we currently have an annual budget of about $17,000, which is being covered by donations so far, with a view toward becoming self-supporting.
 Our classes are free, but come Fall 2019, we’ll have decided on a “recommended donation” for those participating in our classes.
 But having high participation is more important to us than having high revenues, so we’ll encourage participation even from those who can’t afford to donate.

 Regardless, the donations from students is not expected to meet more than half the budget.
 Meanwhile, about a third of it, we believe, can be gathered by local corporate donations, once we are granted federal tax-exempt status.
 And for most of the remaining part, we want to try some fundraising efforts–namely raffles.
 Then, as we continue to grow and become more sophisticated, we’ll learn to “sing for our supper”, raising money from ticket sales to certain high-quality performances that are worthy of a public audience.

 As of May 2019, we are just about to seat a Board of Directors and to form a Montana nonprofit corporation, which will apply for Federal Tax-Exempt status.